 Having become a traditional beauty, many Vietnamese families go to the pagodas to pray for good luck for both families and relatives.

-Here are the most attractive spiritual tourist attractions in the Hanoi capital that you can visit right this weekend.
+Here are the most attractive spiritual tourist attractions in the Hanoi that you can visit right this weekend.

 1. Tran Quoc Pagoda